jksarathy/jksarathy.github.io/respect-lab.md

 The ResPECT lab engages in robust, socio-technical analysis of data systems that shape science, public policy, and society. \
 A key focus area is privacy-preserving data access-- from analyzing the deployment of differential privacy in the 2020 US Census, to exploring how data users work with privacy-noised datasets released by the Wikimedia Foundation.

-We approach our work from critical, multidisciplinary perspectives including Human-Computer Interaction, Communication, Sociology, and Science & Technology Studies.
+We approach our work from critical, multidisciplinary perspectives including Human-Computer Interaction (HCI), Theoretical CS (TCS), Communication, Sociology, and Science & Technology Studies (STS).

 ## Who would fit well?